aosabook/500lines/template-engine/template-engine.markdown

 Notice that the data passed to `render` could overwrite data passed to the Templite constructor.
-That tends not to happen, because the context passed to the constructor has global-ish kinds of things like filter definitions and constants, and the context passed to `render` has specific data for that one rendering.
+That tends not to happen, because the context passed to the constructor has global-ish things like filter definitions and constants, and the context passed to `render` has specific data for that one rendering.

 Then we simply call our compiled `render_function`.
 The first argument is the complete data context, and the second argument is the function that will implement the dot semantics.
-We use the same implementation every time: our own `_do_dots` method, which is the last piece of code to look at.
+We use the same implementation every time: our own `_do_dots` method.

 <!-- [[[cog include("templite.py", first="def _do_dots", numblanks=1, dedent=False) ]]] -->
 ```python